Table of Contents

 8) Liability for Defects (Warranty)

-8.1 Unless otherwise provided in the following provisions, the provisions of the statutory liability for defects shall apply.
+8.1 Unless otherwise stated in the following regulations, the statutory liability for defects shall apply.
 Deviating from this, the following applies to contracts for the delivery of goods:

 8.2 If the customer acts as an entrepreneur,